minling/bash-tutorial-web-0615-public/README.md

 #### `/usr, /usr/local`, `/usr/local/bin`

-These directories are directories that are typically specific to an indivual.
+These directories are directories that are typically specific to an individual.

 If you look in /usr/local you'll see a Cellar directory where homebrew installs it's programs.